CaseyMerritt/Recipe-Roulette-Backend/README.md

 Recipe Roulette Backend

 # Make sure to install dependencies first
-1. pip install Flask
+1. cd into the root of your project file
-2. pip install flask-cors
+2. pip install -r requirements.txt
-3. pip install jsonify
-4. pip install python-dotenv

-# Setup env file
+# Setup env file and database credentials
-1. Get API Keys from Casey
+1. Get OpenAPI Key from Casey
+2. Get Firebase Credentials from Casey
-2. Insert Given Keys into .env file
+3. Insert OpenAI Key into .env file
+4. Insert Credentials into firebase_auth.json
-3. DO NOT PUSH THE ENV FILE TO GITHUB AFTER YOU ADD THE KEYS, THIS WILL CAUSE OUR API KEYS TO BREAK
+5. DO NOT PUSH THE ENV OR CREDENTIALS JSON TO GITHUB, THIS WILL CAUSE OUR API KEYS TO BREAK

 # Run The Program
-1. cd recipe-roulette-backend
 2. python .\run.py